 If the Registered LAI IE is included in the UE CONTEXT MODIFICATION REQUEST message, it indicates that the eNB may take the Registered LAI IE into account when selecting the target cell or frequency and then act as defined in TS 23.272 [17].

 If the ProSe Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the eNB shall, if supported, update its ProSe authorization information for the UE accordingly.
 If the ProSe Authorized IE includes one or more IEs set to “not authorized”, the eNB shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant ProSe service(s).

+If the V2V Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the eNB shall, if supported, update its V2V authorization information for the UE acoordingly.
+If the V2V Authorized IE includes one IE set to “not authorized”, the eNB shall, if supported, intiate actions to ensure that the UE is no longer accessing the relevant V2V device.

 The eNB shall report, in the UE CONTEXT MODIFICATION RESPONSE message to the MME the successful update of the UE context.